 Non-parametric chi-square analysis

-Chi-square test is a non-parametric test useful to establish an association between two categorical variables.
-The frequency dumping in each cell of the crosstabulation allows identification of the association between two types of heterogeneous groups and also the nature of cases in that particular cell.
+Chi-square test is a non-parametric test used to establish an association between two categorical variables.
+The frequency dumping in each cell of the cross-tabulation allows the identification of the association between two types of heterogeneous groups and also the nature of cases in that particular cell.

 Sample size

-The size of the study can be 100 respondents from different multi-specialty hospitals in Belagavi.
+The size of the present study was 100 respondents from different multi-specialty hospitals in Belagavi.

 Scope of the Study

-The proposed study covers detailed examination of the Implementation of Poka-oke in Hospital Administration at Belagavi.
-The study mainly focuses on information about how employees struggle to understand the procedure and how organization help customer to improve the service rendered to them.
+The proposed study covers a detailed examination of the Implementation of Poka-Yoke in the Hospital Administration at multi-specialty hospitals in Belagavi.
+The study mainly focuses on the information about how employees struggle to understand the administrative procedure and how healthcare organizations help customers to improve the service rendered to them.

-ill beMultispecialty hospital Belagavi.
+As of now, there are no studies that have focused on the implementation of Poka-Yoke in hospital administration in Belagavi.
+The present study will be conducted in various Multispecialty hospitals in Belagavi.

-, it is presumed that the of the present research will be greater value for organization, patients and society at large.
-The study would also help to implement and strengthen the relationship between organization and patients.
+Therefore, it is presumed that the outcomes of the present research will be of a greater value for organizations, patients and the society at large.
+The present study would also help the hospital management to implement and strengthen the relationship between healthcare organizations and patients.

 Expected Outcome

-xpected outcome the proposed study would be as follows:
+The expected outcome of the proposed study would be as follows:

-There can be reduction errors.
+There can be a reduction in errors.

-Increase in quality of service to patients.
+There can bean increase in the quality of services rendered to patients.

-atisfaction level of patients towards doctors and administration can be enhanced.
+The satisfaction levels of patients towards doctors and healthcare administration can be enhanced.

-rand image of doctors and ospital can be upgraded.
+The brand image of doctors and hospitals can be upgraded.

-elief new system and procedure can boost.
+The beliefs about new systems and procedures can be boosted.

 7. Further Work

-:
+The following work needs to be completed for the topic proposed in the present study:

 Preparation of Questionnaire